michelp/pgsodium/README.md

 Use cases:

 - Hash tables Probabilistic
-- data structures such as Bloom filters
+- Data structures such as Bloom filters
 - Integrity checking in interactive protocols

 Example: